scaldwellnichols/ncl_gp_performance/README.md

 > .\.venv\Scripts\activate.bat
 > python -m pip install -r requirements.txt
 ```
+Before running the pipeline please check the following:
+1. Make sure the notebook is connected to the virtual environment before executing any code cells;
+2. Create a folder called `data` containing the `task_dataset.csv` in the root directory of the project, as shown below.
+Or alter the file paths in `src/parameters.py` specifying the location of the dataset locally.

 ## Running the Pipeline

 The pipeline can be run using the jupyter notebook `main.ipynb`.
-Make sure the notebook is connected to the virtual environment before executing any code cells.
 Code is shown alongside markdown documentation explaining each step in the process.

 ## Project Structure